AlexandrovLab/SigProfilerTopography/README.md

 6. Within a python session, you can run the topography analyses as follows:

-	+ You must provide the mutation types in `mutation_types_contexts`

-		* For example, if you want to carry out topography analyses only for single base substitutions and dinucleotides then you must supply

-		`mutation_types_contexts=['96', 'DBS']`
-		* Or, if you want to carry out topography analyses for single base substitutions, indels and dinucleotides then you must supply

-		`mutation_types_contexts=['96', 'ID', 'DBS']`

 	+ You must provide the corresponding probabilities files in `sbs_probabilities`, `id_probabilities` and `dbs_probabilities` accordingly.
-		* For example, if you want to carry out topography analyses only for single base substitutions and dinucleotides then you must supply `sbs_probabilities` and `dbs_probabilities`
+		* For example, if you want to carry out topography analyses only for single base substitutions and dinucleotides then you must supply only `sbs_probabilities` and `dbs_probabilities`

 	+ These probabilities files must be output probabilities files coming from SigProfilerExtractor.